BillCipher57/Lottie/README.md

 # What makes Lottie different to all other open source AIs?

 Lottie's natural language generation is provided by Carter, which delivers fast and powerfully intelligent responses to its users.

 Her natural language processing uses the powerful combination of NLTK and PyTorch libraries.

 Apart from that, absolutely nothing, I just wanted to make a version of my personal Lily framework that everyone can use.

+# Setup?

+To set up Lottie, first you'll need to run the 'configuration.py' program, which will bring up a tkinter interface.
+On which, you will be given prompts which must all be filled in order for Lottie to run efficiently.
+This will also automatically install your packages, given a click.

+Lottie MK I will be primarily modified to run on Python 3.10, and is designed around MacOS, but compatibility will be extended in future releases.